 You should honestly be using these things in your daily life with braces, but if you’re not, stop what you’re doing and buy some right now, immediately.
 They are the perfect tool for getting that piece of food that just.won’t.come.loose.

-If you have a bracket break off or a particularly pokey wire during your vacation, you can sterilize a pair of nail clippers with rubbing alcohol or soap and hot water and use them to clip down the wire responsible.
-After you clip it, cover the end with wax so it doesn’t irritate your gums and set up an appointment with your orthodontist for the day of (or right after!) your return.
+If you have a bracket break-off or a particularly pokey wire during your vacation, you can sterilize a pair of nail clippers with rubbing alcohol or soap and hot water and use them to clip down the wire.
+After you clip it, cover the end with wax so it doesn’t irritate your gums.
+Then, set up an appointment with your orthodontist for the day of (or right after!) your return.
+Because having braces cutting your cheek really hurts, so you don’t want to leave your clippers at home.

 - Hate Traveling with Friends?
 Here’s How to Avoid Fighting on Vacation